-Question: I have just purchased a Janome 9540 machine.
-At the time, they told me to use only Organ needles in my machine.
-Can I safely use Schmetz needles in this machine?
-I have used Schmetz needles in my other machines (Pfaff and Viking) and never had any problem.
+Question: I just purchased a Janome 9540 machine.
+They told me to use only Organ needles in my machine.
+Can I safely use SCHMETZ needles in this machine?
+I have used SCHMETZ needles in my other machines (Pfaff and Viking) and never had any problem.
 Why would this be a problem with Janome?
-I always like the variety of needles that Schmetz provides.
-Thank you so much for your help on this matter.
+I always like the variety of needles that SCHMETZ provides.

 Answer: Congrats on your new machine!
 Yes, SCHMETZ needles work in Janome machines including your #9540.
 So, go ahead and continue to use SCHMETZ.
 Thanks for being a SCHMETZ fan!